nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![view result](images/viewResult.png)

 Example:
-* View all information of patient with NRIC T0123456A
+* View all information of the patient with NRIC T0123456A
   * `view T0123456A`

 ### Editing a patient : `edit`